-For Canadian citizens with TN status, seeking U.S. permanent residency (a “green card”) can be tricky.
-The TN category is one of the work-authorized nonimmigrant statuses that requires that the foreign national intend to eventually return to his or her country of origin.
+For Canadian citizens with TN status, seeking U.S. permanent residency (a "green card") can be tricky.
+The TN category is one of the work-authorized nonimmigrant statuses that requires that the foreign national intend to eventually return to their country of origin.

-Although certain work-authorized statuses, such as the H-1B or L-1 classifications, benefit from the concept of "dual intent," the law says that a TN nonimmigrant cannot have dual intent.
+Although certain work-authorized statuses, such as the H-1B or L-1 classifications, benefit from the concept of "dual intent," the law says that a TN nonimmigrant cannot lawfully have dual intent (that is, simultaneously intend to stay in the U.S. temporarily and permanently).
+We'll explain the significance of that distinction here, and offer some alternative routes that might allow a TN worker to get a green card without leaving the United States first.

-Dual intent means that a person present in the United States in a nonimmigrant status may still seek and apply for permanent residence.
-Even though the nonimmigrant may have originally declared to U.S. immigration officials the intent to eventually leave the U.S., he or she can simultaneously intend to stay permanently.
+Dual intent means that a person present in the United States in a nonimmigrant status may, despite the promises made to U.S. immigration officials to return home at the end of the permitted stay, still seek and apply for U.S. permanent residence.
 This is perhaps one of the stranger concepts in U.S. immigration law.

-The law says that certain nonimmigrant statuses, including H-1B and L-1, are compatible with dual intent--but not TN.
-Unfortunately, if you are a Canadian citizen in the U.S. in TN status, this means that even starting the application process for a green card potentially could lead to your losing TN status and potentially being returned to Canada.
+The law says that certain nonimmigrant statuses, including H-1B and L-1, are compatible with dual intent; but not TN.
+Unfortunately, if you are a Canadian citizen in the U.S. in TN status, this means that even starting the application process for a U.S. green card potentially could lead to your losing TN status and being returned to Canada.

 If you are a Canadian citizen and a TN worker who would like to obtain a green card, there are alternatives.
-These routes may require a little more leg work, but ultimately you will be able to comply with U.S. immigration law and become a lawful permanent resident.
+These routes might require a little more legwork, but ultimately you will be able to comply with U.S. immigration law and become a lawful permanent resident.

-One way to obtain permanent residence is to first apply for one of the work-authorized nonimmigrant statuses that do benefit from dual intent, as follows.
+One way to obtain permanent residence is to first apply for one of the work-authorized nonimmigrant statuses that do benefit from dual intent, such as H-1B, L-1, or E-1 status, as follows.

 If you are in the U.S. in TN status, you likely also satisfy the requirements for an H-1B professional.
 The underlying requisites for an H-1B specialty occupation parallel the TN professions to a great extent.